mendix/docs/content/en/docs/deployment/mendix-cloud-deploy/pipelines.md

 Your pipeline can include the following steps:

 * Start Pipeline – This is a mandatory step for each pipeline; you cannot delete this step.
 This step defines the conditions that will automatically trigger the pipeline to run.
 To configure this step, define the conditions on which the pipeline should start.
-You can set the pipeline to run in response to either the **Teamserver push** trigger or the **Recurring schedule** trigger:
+You can set the pipeline to run in response to the **Teamserver push** trigger, the **Recurring schedule** trigger, or the **Manual** trigger:
     * Teamserver push (Git) – The pipeline runs when a new push is made to Teamserver (Git) for the specified branch.
 For details on specifying the branch in the **Branch Expression** field, see [Branch Expression](#branch-expression), below.
     * Recurring schedule – The pipeline runs on a recurring weekly schedule, on the days and times you specify.
 This works for both Git and SVN repositories.
 Times are set in UTC.
     * Manual – The pipeline runs when you click **Run Manual Pipeline** from either the **Runs** or **Designs** tabs of the Pipelines page.